razoumov/publish/02-task-parallelism.md

 ## Parallelizing the heat transfer equation

-1. divide the entire grid of points into blocks and assign blocks to individual tasks
+1. divide the entire grid of points into blocks and assign blocks to individual threads
-1. each tasks should compute the new temperature of its assigned points
+1. each thread should compute the new temperature of its assigned points
 1. then we must perform a **_reduction_** over the whole grid, to update the greatest temperature difference between Tnew and T

 For the reduction of the grid we can simply use the `max reduce` statement, which is already parallelized.
-Now, let's divide the grid into `rowtasks` * `coltasks` subgrids, and assign each subgrid to a task using the `coforall` loop (we will have `rowtasks * coltasks` tasks in total).
+Now, let's divide the grid into `rowtasks` * `coltasks` subgrids, and assign each subgrid to a thread using the `coforall` loop (we will have `rowtasks * coltasks` threads in total).

-Recall out code `exercise2.chpl` in which we broke the 1D array with 1e9 elements into `numthreads=12` blocks, and each task was processing elements `start..finish`.
+Recall out code `exercise2.chpl` in which we broke the 1D array with 1e9 elements into `numthreads=12` blocks, and each thread was processing elements `start..finish`.
 Now we'll do exactly the same in 2D.
 First, let's write a quick serial code `test.chpl` to test the indices:

 ~~~
 config const rows = 100, cols = 100;   // number of rows and columns in our matrix

 config const rowtasks = 3, coltasks = 4;   // number of blocks in x- and y-dimensions
-                                           // each block processed by a separate task
+                                           // each block processed by a separate thread
                                            // let's pretend we have 12 cores
-const nr = rows / rowtasks;   // number of rows per task
+const nr = rows / rowtasks;   // number of rows per thread
-const rr = rows % rowtasks; // remainder rows (did not fit into the last row of tasks)
+const rr = rows % rowtasks; // remainder rows (did not fit into the last row of threads)
-const nc = cols / coltasks;   // number of columns per task
+const nc = cols / coltasks;   // number of columns per thread
-const rc = cols % coltasks; // remainder columns (did not fit into the last column of tasks)
+const rc = cols % coltasks; // remainder columns (did not fit into the last column of threads)

 coforall taskid in 0..coltasks*rowtasks-1 do {
   var row1, row2, col1, col2: int;
   row1 = taskid/coltasks*nr + 1;
   row2 = taskid/coltasks*nr + nr;
-  if row2 == rowtasks*nr then row2 += rr; // add rr rows to the last row of tasks
+  if row2 == rowtasks*nr then row2 += rr; // add rr rows to the last row of threads
   col1 = taskid%coltasks*nc + 1;
   col2 = taskid%coltasks*nc + nc;
-  if col2 == coltasks*nc then col2 += rc; // add rc columns to the last column of tasks
+  if col2 == coltasks*nc then col2 += rc; // add rc columns to the last column of threads
   writeln('task ', taskid, ': rows ', row1, '-', row2, ' and columns ', col1, '-', col2);
 }
 ~~~